 Our faculty has a long tradition of leadership at the national and university level, reflected by many honors and awards.

 Since 2002, the department has bestowed the Distinguished Alumnus Award to individuals who have made a difference in the science and the practice of speech-language pathology or audiology.
 Recipients graduated with a BS, MS or PhD at least 5 years prior to their nomination, and have demonstrated sustained and active participation in the profession.

 Our vision is to be a premier university program in Speech, Language, and Hearing Sciences, providing international leadership in research, excellence in education and clinical training, and service that advances the field and improves the lives of individuals with communication disorders.

 The mission of the Department is to contribute to the scientific study of human communication and its disorders, to educate students regarding the relevant knowledge and skills necessary for clinical and research endeavors in the field, and to provide service to the university, community, state, and beyond.
-Our SLHS Strategic Plan is directed toward achieving and maintaining excellence in research, teaching, and service as expressed in the goals listed below.

 - To house an integrated collection of research laboratories that achieve excellence in basic and translational research in communication sciences and disorders

 - To advance foundational understanding of speech, language, and hearing